Reverse Mortgage Florida

 Reverse Mortgage Access Home Equity and Delay Repayment

-This type of home loan is available if you own a home outright or only owe a small amount.
+This type of reverse mortgage Florida home loan program is available if you own a home outright or only owe a small amount.
 After completing the new loan, you will receive cash from the lender.
 The loan will not need to be repaid until you die, sell the property, or cease using it as a primary residence.
 Income taxes generally do not apply to the money.
 Also, the distribution should not influence your Social Security or Medicare benefits.

 What is a Reverse Mortgage?